Lamare enjoys pondering social issues and commentary. In this case, the role money plays in our lives.

 Our parents, our education system, and our culture all frame money as this thing that we used to purchase things that make us happy.

-- Speaking for myself, I watch my parents struggle with finances.
+Speaking for myself, I watched (and continue to watch) my parents struggle with finances.
 I recall watching siblings complain about how to pay a utility bill, but were in line for the release of the newest Michael Jordan basketball shoe.

 - If you understand money now, as opposed to 10 or 20 years ago, what are you doing differently with this tool?

 - If you have children, are you teaching them how to employ money as a tool or simply as a means to amass more material items?